Achieving Diversity and Inclusion in College STEM

 STEM fields are notoriously nondiverse.
 For every year these lucrative fields fail to graduate more students of color, the racial pay gap splits open even wider.
 The same goes for the gender pay gap: The highest-earning STEM jobs employ the lowest percentage of women workers.
 This division in earning potential starts in college.

 While retaining female students and students of color in STEM would be a major step toward achieving pay equity, successful graduates still face an uphill battle when it comes to monetizing their degrees.
 Women of color in STEM — doubly prejudiced against, first in education and then on the job market — earn about 60% of white men's salary.

 College STEM Programs Work Toward DEI Goals

-Supporting underrepresented students in STEM is a vital step toward ensuring college makes good on its economic promises.
-Closing both racial and gender education and pay gaps depend on it.
-But according to DEI experts, the ultimate payoff of centering DEI in STEM education are conscientious scientists and innovations borne of inclusivity.
+By supporting underrepresented students in STEM, colleges can better follow through on their economic promises to enrollees.
+Closing racial and gender education pay gaps depend on closing STEM education gaps.
+But according to DEI experts, the ultimate payoff of centering DEI in STEM education includes more scientists of diverse backgrounds, more conscientious scientists, and the innovations borne of inclusivity.

-"The questions that we ask now are actually weaker questions," explained Yen, who noted that scientific questions during research and development often fail to look at the world through a DEI lens.
+"The questions that we ask now are actually weaker questions," explained Yen, who noted that questions scientific during research and development often fail to look at the world through a DEI lens.
 Without that lens, key pieces of information are left out.
 The result?
-Voice recognition software that can't pick up higher-pitched female voices, and facial recognition software that fails to see darker-skinned faces.
+Problems like voice recognition software that can't pick up higher-pitched female voices, and facial recognition software that fails to see darker-skinned faces.

 “There was a time [when] voice recognition systems literally could not hear female voices. … You are both metaphorically and literally silenced.”